Fast Generation of RSA Keys using Smooth Integers: Experimental performance analysis

-Since the process of primality testing consists of trial divisions and modular exponentiations (Rabin-Miller, Solovay-Strassen, Fermat and Fibonacci-based tests all use modular exponentiations), it is essential to know – as accurately as possible – the time ratio between one modular exponentiation and one division by a small prime.
-It is platform dependent and also depends on how well optimized division by a small constant is.
-For numbers of size 512-bit we have experimented (Mathematica and Python) and have found a ratio about 40:1, whereas for 1024-bit numbers, the ratio is about 1000:1.
+The trial division part tests if the number is divisible by a small prime up to a given level and, after that, one applies a primality testing algorithm.
+Rabin-Miller, Solovay-Strassen, Fermat and Fibonacci-based tests all use modular exponentiations.
+Hence, it is essential to know – as much accurately as possible – the time ratio between one modular exponentiation and one division by a small prime to evaluate the expected savings provided by our algorithm.
+We highlight here that this is platform-dependent and also depends on how well optimized divisions by a small constant are.
+For numbers of size $512$-bit we have experimented (Mathematica\footnote{Wolfram Mathematica (\url{https://wolfram.com/mathematica/}).}, Python and C++ with GMP) and have found a ratio about $40:1$, whereas for $1024$-bit numbers the ratio is about $1000:1$.

-We have also experimented with various choices for $s$, that is, the largest prime factor of the shares of different nodes is bounded by the $s$-th prime.
-For 1024-bit numbers, we have obtained that if one uses $s=100$ then the chance that the number generated (provably not divisible by the first 100 primes) is about 2\%.
-This estimation is inline with the asymptotic estimation, provided by Mertens and deBruijn [MdeB].
-This is about seven times better than the chance to obtain a prime number by randomly selecting an odd integer of this size.

 Table~\ref{tab:1} provides some experimental data, obtained as follows.
-We produce two co-prime smooth 100-integers, that is, their largest prime factor is the 100th prime and also impose restrictions on the exponent used.
-The Table provides the interval for the exponents, the average size of the numbers produced and – the most important component – the probability that the sum of these two numbers will be prime.
+We produce two co-prime smooth $100$-integers, that is, their largest prime factor is the $100th$ prime and also impose restrictions on the exponent used.
+The table provides the interval for the exponents, the average size of the numbers produced and – the most important component – the probability that the sum of these two numbers will be prime.
 Table~\ref{tab:2} showcases the expected savings in terms of the number of modular exponentiations, needed to be performed – on average – until finding a prime number.
 The sizes of the numbers are like in the previous table.